JustSift/ReSift/docs/main-concepts/error-handling.md

 There's certain scenarios where you need the error payload in order to show something on the UI.

-You can get the error pay using `useError`.
+You can get the error payload using `useError`.

 ```js
 import React from 'react';